 The trivia items below may give away important plot points.

-At the end, Gizmo pulls a window blind which exposes Stripe to the sunlight.
-But, originally, there are two window blinds and Gizmo pulls the first one and then Billy pulls the second one.
-This scene was edited because Steven Spielberg believed that Gizmo was the hero of the movie and not Billy and therefore Gizmo would be the one responsible for the demise of Stripe.
+At the end, Gizmo pulls a window blind that exposes Stripe to the sunlight.
+Originally, however, there were two window blinds and Gizmo pulls the first one and then Billy pulls the second one.
+This scene was edited because Steven Spielberg believed that Gizmo was the hero of the movie and not Billy, and therefore Gizmo would be the one responsible for the demise of Stripe.

-Chris Columbus's script went through a few drafts before a shooting script was finalized.
+Chris Columbus' script went through a few drafts before a shooting script was finalized.
 His original version had the creatures killing the dog and cutting off the mom's head and tossing it down the stairs.
 These elements were never shot due to the fact that both Joe Dante and Warner Bros. wanted the movie to be more family-oriented.